purpleidea/mgmt/docs/faq.md

 ### Is this project ready for production?

+It's getting pretty close.
+I'm able to write modules for it now!

 Compared to some existing automation tools out there, mgmt is a relatively new project.
 It is probably not as feature complete as some other software, but it also offers a number of features which are not currently available elsewhere.